SiEPIC/SiEPIC_EBeam_PDK/README.md

 This is posted on GitHub for 1) revision control, 2) so that others can contribute to it, find bugs, 3) easy download of the latest version.

 ##Installation instructions:
+ - Unzip the PDK.

 ###For KLayout:
- - The files in the klayout_dot_config folder go into your KLayout configuration folder.
+ - Copy the files from the klayout_dot_config folder (from the zip file) into your KLayout configuration folder:
   - On Linux and OSX, this is $HOME/.klayout
   - On windows systems, the KLayout configuration folder can be found under C:\Users\YOURUSERNAME\AppData\Roaming\KLayout (64bit)\
   - Alternatively, you can import all the files one by one using the KLayout IDE.
 How to use the <a href = http://www.klayout.de/doc/about/macro_editor.html>KLayout Python IDE for writing/debugging PCells/scripts/macros</a>.
- - For Linux/OSX, you need Python (which comes with the Mac); for Windows, KLayout comes with Python built-in.

-I am personally using <a href="https://desktop.github.com/">GitHub desktop</a> to synchronize my files.
-Then I created symbolic links in my .klayout folder to point to the local copy of this repository.
-This is useful to automatically update my local KLayout installation (e.g., multiple computers), as changes are made in GitHub.
+ - Start KLayout
+ - You should:
+   1) get a message (default layer properties file is not configured).
+   2) see a top-level menu called “SiEPIC”
+   If you don’t see these, the SiEPIC klayout files are not correctly installed.
+Go back to the KLayout configuration installation above.

+ - File – Setup (Windows) or KLayout – Preferences (OSX)
+  - Application – Editing Mode
+	  - turn on “Use editing mode by default”
+  - Application – Layer Properties
+	  - turn on “Use default layer properties file”
+	  - click on the “…” to bring up a file finder window, and locate the file “klayout_Layers_EBeam.lyp”
+	  - turn on “Automatically add other layers”
+  - Ok
+- Quit and restart KLayout
+- Menu SiEPIC – SiEPIC configure shortcut keys  (configures the shortcut keys as per other popular layout tools)

 ###For Lumerical INTERCONNECT:
  - To take advantage of the circuit simulations from layout capability, you need to install the Compact Model Library (CML) in INTERCONNECT.
  - Install the latest version of the CML (e.g., ebeam_v1.2_2016_01_15.cml) from the folder "Lumerical_EBeam_CML" using the instructions provided on <a href="https://kb.lumerical.com/en/ref_install_compact_model_library.html">Lumerical's web page</a>.

+[Optional]: I am personally using <a href="https://desktop.github.com/">GitHub desktop</a> to synchronize my files.
+Then I created symbolic links in my .klayout folder to point to the local copy of this repository.
+This is useful to automatically update my local KLayout installation (e.g., multiple computers), as changes are made in GitHub.

 ##Contributing to this project: